Python vs Terraform vs Ansible

 Migration Strategy: Bridging Python Development to Infrastructure

-Transitioning from legacy HCL/Ansible to Python-native IaC requires incremental adoption, typed resource classes, and strict policy-as-code gates.
-Begin by wrapping existing Terraform modules in Python constructs, preserving proven configurations while introducing programmatic validation.
+Transitioning from legacy HCL or Ansible to Python-native IaC should be incremental.
+Begin by wrapping existing Terraform modules in CDKTF Python constructs—this preserves proven configurations while introducing programmatic validation.
+For Ansible migrations, identify which playbooks are actually provisioning cloud resources (better handled by Pulumi/CDKTF) versus post-provision configuration (Ansible remains appropriate).
 Enforce cost tracking and security baselines through automated PR checks to prevent regression during the migration phase.